ZebraDevs/flow/README.md

 #### `flow::follower::Latched`

-Captures one `Dispatch` element before the capture range lower bound, minus a minimum period as soon as these elements are available.
+Captures one `Dispatch` element before the capture range lower bound, minus a minimum period.
 All older elements are removed.
 If no newer elements are present on the next capture attempt, then the last captured element is returned.
 If a newer element is present on a subsequent capture attempt, meeting the aforementioned qualifications, this elements is captured and replaces "latched" element state.

 Latched element is cleared on reset.